 Childhood vaccinations are important because they protect extremely vulnerable people from serious illness and other complications that can be caused by vaccine-preventable diseases.
+Some potential results could include amputation or paralysis of limbs, hearing loss, convulsions, brain damage, and possibly death.
 When parents opt-out of vaccinating their children, they increase the likelihood of outbreaks of these diseases.
 The chart below shows the childhood immunization rates for the Great Rivers Region and the state of Wisconsin.
 When comparing the five counties within the Great Rivers Region, Vernon Count consistently has a much lower rate of vaccinations.
 La Crosse County consistently has the highest childhood immunization rates when compared to the other four counties in the Great Rivers Region and to the state of Wisconsin.